AdobeDocs/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 ### Generate profiles for audience members {#generate-profiles}

-Once you have a union-persisting dataset, you can create an export job to persist the audience members to the dataset by making a POST request to the `/export/jobs` endpoint in the Real-time Customer Profile API and providing the dataset ID and the segment information for the segments that you wish to export.
+Once you have a union-persisting dataset, you can create an export job to persist the audience members to the dataset by making a POST request to the `/export/jobs` endpoint in the [!DNL Real-time Customer Profile] API and providing the dataset ID and the segment information for the segments that you wish to export.

-More detailed information about using this endpoint can be found in the [export jobs developer guide](../api/export-jobs.md#create)
+More detailed information about using this endpoint can be found in the [export jobs endpoint guide](../api/export-jobs.md#create)

 ### Monitor export progress

 As an export job processes, you can monitor its status by making a GET request to the `/export/jobs` endpoint and including the `id` of the export job in the path.
 The export job is complete once the `status` field returns the value "SUCCEEDED".

-More detailed information about using this endpoint can be found in the [export jobs developer guide](../api/export-jobs.md#get)
+More detailed information about using this endpoint can be found in the [export jobs endpoint guide](../api/export-jobs.md#get)

 ## Next steps

-Once the export has completed successfully, your data is available within the Data Lake in Experience Platform.
+Once the export has completed successfully, your data is available within the Data Lake in [!DNL Experience Platform].
 You can then use the [Data Access API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/data-access-api.yaml) to access the data using the `batchId` associated with the export.
 Depending on the size of the segment, the data may be in chunks and the batch may consist of several files.

-For step-by-step instructions on how to use the Data Access API to access and download batch files, follow the [Data Access tutorial](../../data-access/tutorials/dataset-data.md).
+For step-by-step instructions on how to use the [!DNL Data Access] API to access and download batch files, follow the [Data Access tutorial](../../data-access/tutorials/dataset-data.md).

-You can also access successfully exported segment data using Adobe Experience Platform Query Service.
-Using the UI or RESTful API, Query Service allows you to write, validate, and run queries on data within the Data Lake.
+You can also access successfully exported segment data using [!DNL Adobe Experience Platform Query Service].
+Using the UI or RESTful API, [!DNL Query Service] allows you to write, validate, and run queries on data within the Data Lake.

-For more information on how to query audience data, please review the [Query Service documentation](../../query-service/home.md).
+For more information on how to query audience data, please review the documentation on [!DNL Query Service](../../query-service/home.md).